-(ii) Upon Disability, Death or Without Cause.
+(i) Upon Disability, Death or Without Cause.
 At the election of the Company, Executive's employment may be terminated: (A) should Executive have a physical or mental impairment that substantially limits a major life activity and Executive is unable to perform the essential functions of her job with or without reasonable accommodation ("Disability"); (B) upon Executive's death; or (C) with ninety (90) days prior written notice, at any time Without Cause for any or no reason.

 (b) Termination at Executive's Election; Good Reason Termination.
 Notwithstanding anything contained elsewhere in this Agreement to the contrary, Executive may terminate her employment hereunder at any time and for any reason, upon thirty (30) days' prior written notice given pursuant to Section 12 of this Agreement ("Voluntary Resignation"), provided that upon notice of resignation, the Company may terminate Executive's employment immediately and pay Executive thirty (30) days' Base Salary in lieu of notice.
-Furthermore, the Executive may terminate this Agreement for "Good Reason," which shall be deemed to exist: (i) if the Company's Board of Directors or that of any successor entity of Company, fails to appoint or reappoint the Executive or removes the Executive as the CFO of the Company; (ii) if Executive is assigned any duties materially inconsistent with the duties or responsibilities of the CFO of the Company as contemplated by this Agreement or any other action by the Company that results in a material diminution in such position, authority, duties, or responsibilities, excluding an isolated, insubstantial, and inadvertent action not taken in bad faith; or (iii) a material breach by the Company of this Agreement.
+Furthermore, the Executive may terminate this Agreement for "Good Reason," which shall be deemed to exist: (i) if the Company's Board of Directors or that of any successor entity of Company, fails to appoint or reappoint the Executive or removes the Executive as the CFO of the Company (ii) if Executive is assigned any duties materially inconsistent with the duties or responsibilities of the CFO of the Company as contemplated by this Agreement or any other action by the Company of this Agreement.
 Good Reason shall not exist hereunder unless the Executive provides notice in writing to the Company of the existence of a condition described above within a period not to exceed ninety (90) days of the initial existence of the condition, and with respect to subsection (iii) of this section, to the extent such material breach may be cured, the Company does not remedy the condition within thirty (30) days of receipt of such notice.